Here are 21 Real Life Habits for Success to Achieve Your Goals:

 “In the providence of the mind, what one believes to be true either is true or becomes true.” –John Lilly

-5. Avoid in engage in self punishment.
 Constantly beating yourself up over mistakes and misfortunes will destroy you.
-Telling yourself that you are no good or that you are not worthy or that you are stupid will only reinforce that type of behavior.
-If you didn’t achieve a goal on time don’t crack yourself over the head.
-Make the proper adjustments and move on.
+Telling yourself that you are no good or that you are not worthy, or that you are stupid will only reinforce that type of behavior and decrease your sense of purpose.
+If you didn’t achieve your goals on time, don’t crack yourself over the head.
+Implement the action steps and move on.

 “If we are facing in the right direction, all we have to do is keep on walking.”-Buddhist Proverb